mcbuehler/DeepSEE/README.md

     ```python data/celebamaskhq_partition.py```

 ### CelebA
-1. **Obtain Images**: On the [author's website](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), click the link `Align&Cropped Images`.
+1. **Obtain images**: On the [author's website](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), click the link `Align&Cropped Images`.
 It will open a Google Drive, where you can download the images under "CelebA" -> "Img" -> "img_align_celeba.zip".
 For the <i>guided</i> model, you also need the identity annotations.
 You can download these in the same Google Drive under "CelebA" -> "Anno" -> "identity_CelebA.txt".
 2. **Obtain the semantic masks** predicted from downscaled images.
 You have two options:
 a) Download from [here](https://deepseeresources.s3.us-east-2.amazonaws.com/CelebA.zip) or b) predict them yourself.